By Kylie Hall

 Yes, rents are still very much down here in Western Australia but although the market has stabilised, it is important to take the right steps to get your property ready for market.
 Having your property looking its best is key but it doesn’t just stop there – marketing and pricing are highly important because if it’s priced high compared to other properties, or doesn’t grab renter’s attention, then your property will be one of the ones that sit vacant for an average seven weeks.

-Nobody wants their rental property empty for that long so here are my recommendations on how to get your property market-ready.
+Nobody wants their rental property empty for that long so here are recommendations from a Perth property manager on how to get your property market-ready.

 "The difference between ordinary and extraordinary is that little extra".

 Does your house look like the other 300 or 1300 other properties in the area?
 Then chances are you have a lot of competition.
 This will firstly push the price down, even more so if it’s located within a complex with others available to let.
 What can you add to give it the WOW factor and make it stand out?

 If it has lawns and gardens offer an incentive such as upkeep included in the rent, or even a week’s free rent.
 This often works out better than reducing the price over a yearly period.

 Get creative – offer vouchers or engage local restaurants in promotions.
 Looking at alternative options such as this will help in making your property stand out!